-Underwater photography indeed comes with many challenges, especially when it comes to wide-angle photography as there is a lot of movement needed to capture a great shot- but in the end, it is all worth it.
+Underwater photography indeed comes with many challenges, especially when it comes to wide-angle photography.
+There is a lot of movement needed to capture a great shot, but it is all worth it in the end.
 When the results come together, you can feel the ocean, and the payoff is breathtaking.

 Here are a few insights from my experience as an underwater photographer:

 What is Underwater Photography?

-Underwater photography is an art of taking photographs while below water.
-It is mostly done with scuba diving but can be conducted while snorkeling, diving on surface supply, swimming, from an underwater vehicle or submersible, and cameras lowered from above.
+Underwater photography is the art of taking photographs while below water.
+It is mostly done with scuba diving but can be conducted while snorkeling, diving on surface supply, swimming, an underwater vehicle or submersible, and cameras lowered above.

 Underwater photography can also be called a form or method for recording and capturing data.
-For useful underwater imaging, you require specialized equipment – see on eBay – and need to follow prescribed techniques.
+For useful underwater imaging, you require specialized equipment and need to follow prescribed techniques.

 Advice for First time UW photographers

 When you are ready to embark on this adventure, you should at least know the basics.
 Here are a few things which you should be familiar with initially:

-To solve this backscatter either you should get closer to your subject, or make use of an external strobe.
-If you are taking photos without flash by making use of ambient light, then you must either capture it in underwater mode or use a custom white balance.
+To solve this backscatter, either you should get closer to your subject or make use of an external strobe.
+If you take photos without flash by using ambient light, you must either capture them in underwater mode or use a custom white balance.

-For many cameras, the range is 1-2 inches to 2 feet, so if you get closer than that, you won’t be able to take the photo, and if you move further away than you should turn the macro mode off.
+For many cameras, the range is 1-2 inches to 2 feet, so if you get closer than that, you won’t be able to take the photo, and if you move further away, you should turn the macro mode off.

-If you are zoomed in, you won’t be able to focus strictly on the subject, thus defeating the purpose of macro mode.
+If you are zoomed in, you won’t focus strictly on the subject, thus defeating the purpose of macro mode.
 So instead of zooming in, it is better to get closer to the subject.